Welding is a thrilling and enriching skill for amateurs and professionals alike.

 Most known and widely used Types of Welding processes

-(MMA, MIG and TIG)
+(MMA, MIG, and TIG)

 MIG Welding (Metal Inert Gas)

 Also known as GMAW (Gas Metal Arc Welding).
-This welding technique uses a constantly fed electrode wire, which acts in the same time as electric conductor and added material, through a welding gun.
+This welding technique uses a constantly fed electrode wire, which acts at the same time as electric conductor and added material, through a welding gun.
 The operator has to pull a trigger in order to feed the consumable electrode through.
 Between the base material and the electrode forms an electric arc.
 This heats up the material until it attains the melting point needed to get it to meld with another.

 For all types of welding, there needs to be a shielding bubble around the electric arc and melted metal puddle to protect it from atmosphere and oxidation.
-In this case, we use externally supplied shielding gas and some of the most commonly used gases for this purpose are CO2, Argon, Helium or the mix of those.
+In this case, we use externally supplied protective gas and some of the most commonly used gases for this purpose are CO2, Argon, Helium or the mix of those.

 Note that all of the gases used in MIG welding are inert gasses except CO2 and are not hazardous for humans except in large doses and with bad ventilation which can trigger severe problems.

-Argon (Ar) is more expensive and it gives nicer welds, low spatter and slightly better penetration.
+is more expensive and it gives nicer welds, low spatter and slightly better penetration.
 It’s good to mention that it is is much cheaper in the US than in Europe.
 Besides plain steel, it’s used with stainless steel, aluminum, nickel, and other metals.

-Helium (He) produces a rather hot weld, which makes for a good and quick welding speed, but helium is also quite costly.
+produces a rather hot weld, which makes for a good and quick welding speed, but helium is also quite costly.
 Helium is not as good a conductor of electricity as Argon, thus the arc voltage is higher but it’s a much better conductor of heat and allows you to weld faster.

-Argon Vs Helium
+Argon vs Helium

 It’s easy to use and to master.
 Almost no skill is required for small repairs garage work.
 It’s a very fast way of welding.
 For example, it’s four times faster than stick welding.
 It has a medium to low heat input so it can be set to work with very thin sheets of metal.
 It has no slag and requires minimal clean up after welding if you don’t include splatter when using CO2 gas.
 It can be used in all positions.